drawwithcode/2021-group-03/README.md

 ### The archive

-To better manage the database, all the user data on Firebase are stored inside an array called `InsectsArray`.
+To better manage the database, the users data on Firebase are stored inside an array called `InsectsArray`.

 ```
 let giveMeData = ref(myDatabase, "insects");